 In addition to these requirements, some labs also require specialized training.
 Please check with the faculty researcher prior to entering any lab.
-For example, an online laser safety training guide is available at http://physics.wvu.edu/r/download/84312.
+For example, an online laser safety training guide is available on the Physics and Astronomy web site.

 DEPARTMENTAL INFORMATION